Malcolm Simmons (American football)

-Malcolm Simmons is an American college football wide receiver for the Auburn Tigers.
+Malcolm Simmons is an American college football wide receiver for the Texas Tech Red Raiders.
+He previously played for the Auburn Tigers.

-High school career
+Early life

 Simmons attended Benjamin Russell High School in Alexander City, Alabama.
-As a senior, he recorded 60 receptions for 1,279 yards and 14 touchdowns.
+As a senior, he recorded 60 receptions for 1,279 yards and 21 touchdowns.
 Simmons also participated in track and field, where he was a three-time state long jump champion and two-time state high jump champion, while also setting the Alabama state record for indoor high jump and outdoor long jump.
 A four-star recruit, he committed to play college football at Auburn University.

 College career

 Entering his freshman season, Simmons was named Auburn's starting kick returner.
 In his collegiate debut against Alabama A&M, he tallied two touchdowns, returning a blocked punt for a touchdown and receiving a 57-yard pass from Hank Brown.